steveosoule/MvtAssignIt/README.md

-# MvtAssign It
+# MvtAssign It - Sublime Text Plugin

-This plugin allows you to convert Toolkit variable assignments into Miva's default variable assignments.
+This Sublime Text plugin allows you to convert Toolkit variable assignments into Miva's default variable assignments.
 This works for Toolkit's mvassign, vassign, and sassign

 ### For Example